SiniePalcy/csv-reader/README.md

     - CSV file must contain Header (column names)
     - Columns cannot be duplicated
     - Value can be empty
+    - Asynchronous reading from file
 * Project should be created on dotnet 5 or 6
   + https://dotnet.microsoft.com/en-us/download/dotnet/5.0
   + https://dotnet.microsoft.com/en-us/download/dotnet/6.0
-* Implement the interface described in appendix below
+* Implement the interfaces described in appendix below
 * Don’t use third party libraries for CSV file parsing functionality
 * Good to have but not required:
   + Support of multiline values